svorha/svorha/README.md

 # TechnoMagic Modpack for Minecraft Forge 1.19.2

+Please note: Some mods may conflict with OptiFine.
+Therefore, this pack uses Embeddium and Oculus instead.
+For the pack to work correctly, launch Minecraft on Forge version 1.19.2 without OptiFine.

 ## Installation

 The mods in this pack are divided into <kbd>**client-side**</kbd> and <kbd>**server-side**</kbd> for easier and faster installation.